ycfelix/robot-design-contest/README.md

 Please complete the following algorithm

 * Prerequisite: 2D-array, Looping
+* Download the folder `Camera`, there is a file `main.c` which may help you to do some testings

 * A `2D-array` is like 2d-coordinate system, for example,<br>
 in a coordinate system, (0,1) means the point x=0, y=1,<br>